evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ## Preparing your reference genome

 Reference genomes for many sequences are available at multiple publicly available databases.
 We can download the complete genome sequence for the rhesus macaque from the [USC genome browser](http://hgdownload.cse.ucsc.edu/downloads.html#rhesus).
 I did this earlier because it takes a while.
 The whole genome comes as a fasta-formatted file, and I split it up into individual fasta files corresponding with each of the chromosomes.
-These are located in this directory:
+Symbolic links to these files are located in this directory:

 `/1/scratch/ben/rhesus_chromosomes/`